 To be able to triple boot on a single hard drive connected to an Arous, Gigabyte, or MSI motherboard, you will need to boot Clover EFI from a USB Flash Drive.
-Set that USB Drive with the Clover bootloader as first in your BIOS.
+Set that USB Drive with the Clover EFI bootloader as first in your BIOS.
 This ensures GRUB and the Windows Boot Manager on the single hard drive will not be in conflict with the Clover bootloader during installation.

-Triple Boot on a Single Drive
+Triple Boot on One Drive